heathermiller/scala-pickling/index.md

 ### Source

-(Local) Source code for the scala-pickling project also included and available at:
+(Local) Source code for the scala-pickling project is also included and available at:
 [core/src/main/scala/pickling](core/src/main/scala/pickling)